YoonCode/YoonCode/README.md

 Product Manager & Front-end Developer from 🇰🇷Seoul, South Korea.</h4>
 <p>
 • I find problems that users (including myself) confront, and seek efficient and effective solutions.</br>
-• I'm interested in what makes users' habits and how to change users' behaviors.
+• I'm interested in what makes users' habits and how to change users' behaviors.</br>
 • I also like to make better designs and better functions based on a UX perspective.
 </p>